trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 ---
 layout: post
-title: "Production Twitter on One Machine: Analyzing which features could fit"
+title: "Production Twitter on One Machine: 100Gbps NICs and nVME are fast"
 description: ""
+good: true
 category:
 tags: []
 ---
 {% include JB/setup %}

 In this post I'll attempt the fun stunt of designing a system that could serve the full production load of Twitter with most of the features intact on a single (very powerful) machine.
-I'll start by showing off a Rust prototype of the core tweet distribution structure handling full load, and then do math around how a modern high-performance storage and networking might let you serve a close-to-fully-featured Twitter on one machine.
+I'll start by showing off a Rust prototype of the core tweet distribution structure handling 35x full load, and then do math around how modern high-performance storage and networking might let you serve a close-to-fully-featured Twitter on one machine.

 I want to be clear this is meant as educational fun, and not as a good idea, at least going all the way to one machine.
 There's some things which can't fit, and this is all theory-crafting which I'll try to make convincing, but I could easily miss something which makes some feature impossible.
-Real Twitter shouldn't and probably couldn't do this, although maybe could incorporate some elements to save costs and complexity.
+Real Twitter shouldn't and probably couldn't do this, although I'll discuss in the middle which parts might actually be reasonable if some good open source software existed, and show how low it would bring costs and complexity.

-I've now spent about a week of evenings and a couple weekends doing research, math and prototypes, gradually figuring out how to fit more and more features (images?!
+I've now spent about a week of evenings and a 3 weekends doing research, math and prototypes, gradually figuring out how to fit more and more features (images?!
 ML?!!) than I initially thought I could fit.
-We'll start with the very basics of Twitter and then go through gradually more and more features, in what I hope will be a fascinating tour of an alternative world of systems design from the typical paradigm of how web apps are built.
+We'll start with the very basics of Twitter and then go through gradually more and more features, in what I hope will be a fascinating tour of an alternative world of systems design where web apps are built like high performance trading systems.
 I'll also analyze the minimum cost configuration using multiple more practical machines, and talk about the practical disadvantages and advantages of such a design.

 Here's an overview of the features I'll talk about and whether I think they could fit:

 - **Timeline and tweet distribution logic**: Based on a prototype, fits easily on a handful of cores when you pack recent tweets in RAM supplemented with nVME.
-- **HTTP(S) request serving**: HTTP fits, HTTPS may not, session resumption via HTTP/3 should let it fit.
+- **HTTP(S) request serving**: Yes.
+HTTP fits, HTTPS fits only because of session resumption.
 - **Image serving**: A close fit with rough estimates, but seems doable with multiple 100Gbit/s networking cards.
-Bandwidth is extremely costly.
+You need effort to avoid extreme bandwidth costs.
 - **Video serving**: I have no idea how much people watch videos on Twitter so can't estimate this.
 - **Search**: Probably not?
 The index could fit on a few nVME drives per searchable year, but estimating CPU and IO load is hard.
-- **Historical tweet and image storage**: Tweets fit, *but images don't*, you could fit maybe 1 quarter of images with a 48x HDD storage pod.
+- **Historical tweet and image storage**: Tweets fit, *but images don't*, you could fit maybe 4 months of images with a 48x HDD storage pod.
 - **ML-based timeline**: A100 GPUs are insane and can run a decent LM against every tweet and dot-product the embeddings with every user.
 You could fit lots of ML on 8x A100s.

 Let's get this unhinged answer to a common systems design interview question started!